pimsmath/prima2021/content/career-fair/industry.md

 ### Participants will include...
-  * Job-ready mathematical scientists who are currently seeking employment which matches their skills
+  * job-ready mathematical scientists who are currently seeking employment which matches their skills,
-  * Students and early career researchers who may be available for internships or future employment
+  * students and early career researchers who may be available for internships or future employment, and
- * Faculty and other researchers from top academic institutions who may be able to advertise opportunities at your company to students in their networks.
+  * faculty and other researchers from top academic institutions who may be able to advertise opportunities at your company to students in their networks.